Jennings Creek Wildfire scorches 3,000 acres in NY, NJ

 But crews are severely undermanned as most are just volunteer firefighters.

-Despite the lack of efficient help, efforts to protect nearby homes continued through the weekend and into Monday morning.
+Despite the lack of efficient help, efforts to protect nearby homes continued into Monday morning.

 Local businesses on Sunday night were quiet.